 From fascinating sandy beaches drenched in sunshine to grand ancient ruins and the vast, rolling dunes of the Sahara, Tunisia encapsulates everything that’s enticing about North Africa.
 Located just a stone’s throw from Europe, Tunisia sits on the Mediterranean coast, midway between the Atlantic Ocean and the Nile Delta.

 Before I even knew I would ever travel to Tunisia, I had met several people who loved to travel to this region.
 They kept speaking over and over again about Djerba.
 It sounded pretty much like a tropical paradise and a must-go.
 By coincidence, my first ever trip to Tunisia was about to kick off from nowhere other than…Djerba.
 I was so thrilled!
+PS: You can find my guide to the Things to Do in Djerba here).

 In the end, I got to see so much more.
 With a 10-day packed schedule, I travelled about 600 kilometers all the way up to Tunis, the capital of Tunisia.